Quickstart¶

 Backtesting simulates predictions that would have been obtained historically with a given model.
 It can take a while to produce, since the model is (by default) re-trained every time the simulated prediction time advances.

 Such simulated forecasts are always defined with respect to a forecast horizon, which is the number of time steps that separate the prediction time from the forecast time.
-In the example below, we simulate forecasts done for 3 months in the future (compared to prediction time).
-The result of calling historical_forecasts() is (by default) a TimeSeries that contains those 3-months ahead forecasts:
+In the example below, we simulate forecasts done for 3 months into the future (compared to prediction time).
+The result of calling historical_forecasts()

 [24]:

-historical_fcast_theta = best_theta_model.historical_forecasts(
+historical_fcast_theta = best_theta_model.historical_forecasts(last_points_only=True, **hfc_params)

 series.plot(label="data")